Cooler: Ride-on coolers

 A ride-on cooler is a means of transportation that can store and cool beverages and other food products.
-It is a combination of a low-power engine with a go-cart frame which uses the cooler as a seat.
+It is a combination of a low-power engine with a go-kart frame which uses the cooler as a seat.
 The ride-on cooler can transport food and drinks short distances and can be used in a small backyard, a neighborhood, or at large outdoor parties.
 The ride-on cooler can be equipped with a trailer hitch, allowing it to tow an extra cooler as a trailer.

 Designs use either gas-powered lawnmower engines or electric motors which are lighter, more energy efficient, and quieter.
 Both can have a wide range of power.
 The electric motors range from 250 W to 2000 W and generally use 12- to 60-volt batteries.
-Gas-powered engines range from 33 to 205 cm3 with a typical top-speed of 13 mph, but enthusiasts have built much faster versions.
+Gas-powered engines range from 33 to 205 cm3 with a typical top speed of 13 mph, but enthusiasts have built much faster versions.

 The legal status of the ride-on cooler varies from country to country and in the US from state to state.
 In some jurisdictions, a driver's license is required to operate any form of motor vehicle on public roads, and an intoxicated driver can be convicted of driving under the influence for riding one.